pstids/a2-file-drop/README.md

 * `'over'`: There is currently a hover event
 * `'left'`: There is no more hover event
 * `'drop'`: Files have been dropped
+* `'push'`: Files have been pushed from an input selection box

 ## Options